 Several years ago I made a film with RAF veteran, singer, broadcaster and all round humanitarian Cy Grant.

-He and a number of his former air force comrades had decided that a memorial was needed to celebrate the lives of the 55,573 Bomber Command servicemen who lost their lives trying to turn the tide of World War II against Germany.'Thank you'
+He and a number of his former air force comrades had decided that a memorial was needed to celebrate the lives of the 55,573 Bomber Command servicemen who lost their lives trying to turn the tide of World War II against Germany.

 I was told that the one man at the heart of the campaign to raise funds for the memorial was Mr Gibb.